Which city is cheaper, Casablanca or Cordoba?

 In July, Cordoba usually receives more rain than Casablanca.
 Cordoba gets 5 mm (0.2 in) of rain, while Casablanca receives 1 mm (0 in) of rain each month for the summer.

 Both Casablanca and Cordoba during the autumn are popular places to visit.
-The warm tropical climate attracts visitors to Casablanca throughout the year.
+The autumn months attract visitors to Cordoba because of the shopping scene and the natural beauty of the area.
+Warm weather and sunshine bring visitors to Casablanca year-round.

 Cordoba is around the same temperature as Casablanca in the autumn.
-The temperature in Cordoba is usually 19°C (66°F) in October, and Casablanca stays around 20°C (67°F).
+The daily temperature in Cordoba averages around 19°C (66°F) in October, and Casablanca fluctuates around 20°C (67°F).

 In Casablanca, it's very sunny this time of the year.
 It's quite sunny in Cordoba.
 In the autumn, Cordoba often gets less sunshine than Casablanca.
 Cordoba gets 202 hours of sunny skies this time of year, while Casablanca receives 233 hours of full sun.